approvals/ApprovalTests.Java/approvaltests-util/docs/reference/Query.md

 <sup><a href='/approvaltests-util-tests/src/test/java/org/lambda/query/QueryTest.java#L60-L62' title='Snippet source file'>snippet source</a> | <a href='#snippet-list_from_stream' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+### API

+#### SelectMany

+SelectMany allows you to flatten query results.

+For example:

+If each element of your SELECT statement is a List<String> you would get back a List<List<String>>.
+If you would like to flatten that into a List<String>, the easiest way is to do a Query.selectMany().

+##### SelectMany vs SelectManyArray

+Because of the limitations of the Java language, we could not override the function to allow you to return either a list or an array in your query.
+As a workaround we overrode the name, so if you are returning a String[] you would need to call selectManyArray.

+##### Example:

+The following code extracts the words from the following sentences, and orders them alphabetically:

+snippet: queryable_select_many

+resulting in

+snippet: QueryableTest.testSelectManyCharacters.approved.txt

 ## HowTos
 * [How to extend Queryable](../how_to/ExtendQueryable.md#top)